List of awards and nominations received by Ed Sheeran

 Ed Sheeran is an English singer-songwriter.
 He began recording in 2005 and moved to London in 2008 to pursue a music career.
 In early 2011, he released his eighth independent extended play, No. 5 Collaborations Project; with it, Sheeran gained mainstream attention.
 Three months later, Sheeran was signed to Asylum/Atlantic Records.

 Sheeran broke through commercially in June 2011, when his debut single, "The A Team", debuted at No. 3 on the UK Singles Chart.
 Buoyed by the chart success of the singles, "The A Team" and "Lego House", his debut album, +, has been certified sextuple platinum in the United Kingdom.
-In 2012, he won two BRITISH Awards for Best British Male Solo Artist, and British Breakthrough of the Year, while "The A Team" also won the Ivor Novello Award for Best Song Musically and Lyrically.
+In 2012, he won a Brit Award for British Male Solo Artist and Breakthrough Act, while "The A Team" also won the Ivor Novello Award for Best Song Musically and Lyrically.